magento/devdocs/guides/v2.0/rest/catalog-notes.md

 ## POST V1/categories

 When you create a category from Admin, you have the option to configure display and search engine optimization settings.
-The `POST V1/categories` API does not accept any of these parameters directly, but they can be defined as custom attributes.
+The `POST V1/categories` API does not accept any of these parameters directly, but they can be defined as custom attributes, as shown in the following example.

 {% highlight json %}